xcp-ng/xcp-ng-org/docs/storage/multipathing.md

 #### 3. Configure the SR
 Proceed with the iSCSI SR configuration as indicated in the [storage documentation](../../storage/#iscsi).

-## Fiber Channel (HBA)
+## Fibre Channel (HBA)
 ### Requirements
-* Check that the Fiber Channel cards model(s) is supported via the HCL
+* Check that the Fibre Channel cards model(s) is supported via the HCL
-* Two different Fiber Channel cards (It can be the same model)
+* Two different Fibre Channel ports (You can also have multiple cards if you want)
 * Two different SAN switches
 * Multiple targets per LUN on your storage unit
 * Zoning performed

 :::warning
-Make sure not to mix Fiber Channel speeds.
+Make sure not to mix Fibre Channel speeds.
 :::

 ### Target architecture